ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 ## Configuration

-The feature is configurable using the {@link module:ckfinder/ckfinder~CKFinderConfig `config.ckfinder`} object.
+The feature is configurable by using the {@link module:ckfinder/ckfinder~CKFinderConfig `config.ckfinder`} object.

 ### Configuring the image upload only